 Pectus carinatum, or keel chest, occurs when the rib cage pushes outwards.
 This condition can give the rib cage an uneven appearance.

-Pectus carinatum can occur on both sides, or either side, of the chest, but is more likely to appear on the right side.
+Pectus carinatum can occur on both sides, or either side, of the chest, but is

 People with pectus carinatum are unlikely to have other symptoms, although they can occasionally experience: